seedubjay/seedubjay.github.io/_posts/2021-02-19-you-are-being-watched.md

 use_d3: true
 image: "/assets/jpg/evil-cookies.jpg"
 thumbnail: "/assets/jpg/evil-cookies-thumbnail.jpg"
-subtitle: And other scary campfire stories to tell your friends at night
+subtitle: And other scary stories about the internet
 related: ['21st-century-privacy', 'wikipedia-clicks']
 ---